Reform Act 1867: Direct effects of the Act

 The slur of local bribery and corruption dogged early debates in 1867–68.
 The whips' and leaders' decision to steer away discussion of electoral malpractice or irregularity to 1868's Election Petitions Act facilitated the progress of the main Reform Act.

 The unprecedented extension of the franchise to all householders effectively gave the vote to many working-class men, quite a considerable change.
 Jonathan Parry described this as a "borough franchise revolution"; Overwhelming election of the landed class or otherwise very wealthy to the Commons would no longer be assured by money, bribery and favours, those elected would reflect the most common sentiment of local units of the public.
 The brand-new franchise provisions were briefly flawed; the act did not address the issues of compounding and of not being a ratepayer in a household.
 Compounding (counting of one's under-tenants payments and using that count as a qualification) as to all rates and rents was made illegal, abolished in the enactment of a bill tabled by Liberal Grosvenor Hodgkinson.
 This meant that all male tenants would have to pay the parish/local rates directly and thus thereafter qualified for the vote.

-A flaw remained.
-The preparation of the local electoral registers (there has been no national register) was still left too easily manipulated by party organisers who could remove opponents and add supporters at will.
-Each local register was difficult to contest.

 A 2022 study found that the Act reduced political violence in the UK.